 It is expected that the global market volume for GPS tracking devices will reach more than $2 billion in 2022.
 The projected CAGR during the period 2022–2028 is 9%, which means that the market size has every chance to hit $3.4 billion by 2028.
-Though it’s too early to speak about skyrocketing growth, this positive trend means rising demand for geolocation app development services among businesses of various types and sizes.
+Though it’s too early to speak about skyrocketing growth, this positive trend means rising interest from users in new geolocation tracking apps and increasing demand for geolocation app development services among businesses of various types and sizes.

 In this article, we’ll share our knowledge and experience with building GPS apps and reveal one important secret that will help you reduce development costs

 The expansion of the GPS tracking device market can be explained by the increasing interest in using such technologies in many industries.
 Below are just a few of the many potential uses for tracking apps and multi-functional solutions with geolocation features.

 - Logistics and delivery tracking

 - Pet tech (you can read more about software solutions for pets and their owners in one of our previously published articles about the growing demand for pet apps)

 - Manufacturing process management (we’ve shared our insights related to this sphere in the blog post devoted to the role of IoT in manufacturing)

 - Fitness and physical activity monitoring (you can find more details about such solutions that greatly rely on user’s location data in this article about IoT in the fitness industry)

 It’s practically impossible to enumerate all the spheres where tracking apps could be of great use.
 This field is constantly expanding.
 And it’s highly likely that, right now, some developers are working on a completely new GPS-powered solution that will rock the market in the future.